-However, as discussed by Vermeij \textit{et al.} \cite{Vermeij2022AutomatedData}, the automated and complete application of SSLIP on hexagonal close-packed (HCP) materials is challenging, due to its high anisotropy and wide range of slip families, resulting in a large number of slip systems with (very) similar in-plane kinematics making them linearly dependent in the optimization problem \cite{Vermeij2022AutomatedData}.
-By analyzing virtual HCP experiments \cite{Vermeij2022AutomatedData}, it was found that in such demanding cases, a preselection of slip systems to limit the number of possibly active slip systems was necessary.
-While it was demonstrated that manual preselection of slip systems works for the virtual HCP experiment (without elastic rotations) \cite{Vermeij2022AutomatedData} and for single and bicrystal Zn experiments \cite{Konig2024TheCoating}, automation is warranted in order to sustain statistical investigations of slip activities in multiple grains.
-The problem is made worse by elastic rotations, which are not included in the SSLIP optimization framework.
+However, as discussed by Vermeij \textit{et al.} \cite{Vermeij2022AutomatedData}, the automated and complete application of SSLIP on Hexagonal Close-Packed (HCP) materials is challenging due to its high anisotropy that enables a wide range of slip families.
+This results in a large number of slip systems with (very) similar in-plane kinematics, making them linearly dependent in the optimization problem \cite{Vermeij2022AutomatedData}.
+By analyzing virtual HCP experiments, it was found that in such demanding cases, a preselection of slip systems to limit the number of possibly active slip systems was necessary to achieve a correct identification.
+While it was demonstrated that manual preselection of slip systems works for the virtual HCP experiment (without elastic rotations) and for single and bicrystal Zn experiments \cite{Konig2024TheCoating}, automation is warranted in order to sustain statistical investigations of slip activities in multiple grains.
+The issue is exacerbated by elastic rotations, which are not accounted for in the SSLIP optimization framework.
 Even though the apparent deformations due to elastic rotations are tiny, their effect in the presence of a large number of similar slip systems can often be large.
-As a result, a convincing, robust experimental demonstration of SSLIP on HCP is lacking, especially a demonstration of many HCP grains for which automatic identification is crucial.
+As a result, a convincing, robust experimental demonstration of SSLIP on HCP is lacking, especially a demonstration of many HCP grains, for which automatic identification is crucial.